thomaschristory/open-aircraft-tracker/README.md

 aircraft-tracker --latitude 47.4582 --longitude 8.5555 --api mock --mock-aircraft-count 30
 ```

+### Future API Integrations

+We plan to add support for the following premium aircraft tracking APIs in the future:

+1. **FlightAware (FlightXML)** - One of the most comprehensive flight tracking services with extensive global coverage and detailed flight information.
+2. **FlightRadar24** - Very popular flight tracking service with real-time tracking of thousands of aircraft around the world.
+3. **ADSBexchange** - Provides unfiltered flight data with no censorship, including military and sensitive flights that might be filtered on other platforms.

+These premium APIs require paid subscriptions but offer higher quality data, better reliability, and more features than the free alternatives.

 ### Adding Support for Additional APIs

 The application is designed to be easily extensible with additional aircraft tracking APIs.
 To add support for a new API: